-1 Background
+Background

-The field of data mining [2, 7, 8, 11, 17, 18] has grown in recent years to deal with large databases available in different industries, in particular, the financial and medical fields.
+The field of data mining^{2,7,8,11,17,18} has grown in recent years to deal with large databases available in different industries, in particular, the financial and medical fields.
 Data mining is the identification or discovery of patterns in data.
 There are several different types of data mining.
 These include classification, clustering (segmentation), association, and sequence discovery.
 The main focus of classification is supervised induction, that is, inference of rules and relationships from large databases.
 The aim is to extract knowledge from data, so that results not directly in the training data set can be predicted.
-The training data helps to distinguish predefined classes.
-Neural networks [3, 9, 13, 14, 27], decision trees [5, 6, 16, 19, 26, 29] and if-then-else rules are classification techniques.
+The training data helps to Neural networks^{3,9,13,14,27}. distinguish predefined classes. decision trees^{5,6,16,19,26,29} and "if-then-else" rules are classification techniques.
 A disadvantage of neural networks is that it is difficult to provide a good rationale for the predictions made, that is, the rules are not always clear.